 The chancery building was built in 1968.
 In 2000, the building was vacated to renovate it for use by Catholic Charities of Arkansas.
 When asbestos was found, the building was gutted and remained unused while funding was located to renovate it.

 The chancery building was renamed The McDonald Center (right) and dedicated in 2010.
 It was named in honor of Bishop McDonald.
-There you can find offices for the Catholic Adoption Services, Catholic Campaign for Human Development, Catholic Immigration Services, Catholic Relief Services, Parish Social Ministry, Prison Ministry, Social Action and the Westside Free Medical Clinic.
+There you can find offices for the Catholic Adoption Services, Catholic Campaign for Human Development, Catholic Immigration Services, Catholic Relief Services, Parish Outreach, Prison Ministry, Social Action and the Westside Free Medical Clinic.